tikoci/winbox-deb/README.md

 # Debian Package for Mikrotik WinBox

 ## Download and Usage
 The Debian Package (`.deb`) is available under "Releases".
-The `dpkg` tool, running a "root", can be used to install the package using the downloaded file, for example:
+The `dpkg` tool, running as "root", can be used to install the package using the downloaded file, for example:
 ```
 sudo dpkg -i ~/Downloads/WinBox-4.0beta16.deb
 ```